 The protracted and bitter nature of the dispute, the Claimant’s focus on local government transparency, and the issue of access to Council proceedings all made the action a subject of concern to a range of vociferous interest groups in the print media and online.
 The case was even the subject of a Times editorial on the final day of the trial.
-The 423 paragraph judgment, handed down by Mr Justice Tugendhat at the High Court in London on Friday 15 March (Thompson v James & Anor ( EWHC 515 (QB)), found for Mr James and Carmarthenshire Council on both the claim and the counterclaim, and also provided significant context for the coverage.
+Blogs, online publications and defamation.
+A local authority officer recently succeeded in a counter-claim for libel.

 Au?rt= Au?rt= Nailed Belper - Belper Alternative News.
 Au?rt= Blogs, online publications and defamation.
 Case Law: Thompson v James – blogger loses libel claim against Council – Gervase de Wilde.
 Blogger Jacqui Thompson loses £25k libel award appeal.
 A blogger who was arrested for filming a council's meeting has lost her appeal against being told to pay its chief executive £25,000 in libel damages.

-New to social enterprise?
-Setting up and running a charity: Setting up a charity.
-Setting up and running a charity: Setting up a charity.
-Starting up a business.
-Company registration and filing: Starting a company.
-Business tax: Self-employment.
+Find out more about cookies Is this page useful?
 Setting up.
 Local News in a Digital Age.
 Whether in a tech-savvy metropolis or a city where the town square is still the communication hub, local news matters deeply to the lives of residents.